Create SCCM Collection for Co-Managed Devices using this How-to Guide. Let’s learn more about the SCCM collection for Co-Managed Devices.

 select SMS_R_SYSTEM.ResourceID, SMS_R_SYSTEM.ResourceType, SMS_R_SYSTEM.Name, SMS_R_SYSTEM.SMSUniqueIdentifier, SMS_R_SYSTEM.ResourceDomainORWorkgroup, SMS_R_SYSTEM.Client from SMS_R_System inner join SMS_Client_ComanagementState on SMS_Client_ComanagementState.ResourceId = SMS_R_System.ResourceId where SMS_Client_ComanagementState.ComgmtPolicyPresent = 1 AND SMS_Client_ComanagementState.MDMEnrolled = 1 AND MDMProvisioned = 1

-You can see the results of SCCM Collection for Co-Managed Devices in the below screenshot.
+You can see the results of the SCCM Collection for Co-Managed Devices in the below screenshot.
 We have only two devices that are co-managed in the SCCM lab environment.